Carbon-Chain Chemistry in the Interstellar Medium: Development of Carbon-Chain Chemistry

 \subsection{Warm Carbon-Chain Chemistry (WCCC)}

-In Section \ref{sec:1_2}, we mentioned that carbon-chain molecules have been classically known as early-type species, because they are abundant in young starless cores and deficient in evolved star-forming cores.
-Against this classical picture, \cite{sakai2008} detected various carbon-chain molecules from IRAS\,04368+2557 in the low-mass star-forming region L1527.
+In section \ref{sec:1_2}, we mentioned that carbon-chain molecules have been classically known as early-type species, because they are abundant in young starless cores and deficient in evolved star-forming cores.
+Against this classical picture, \citet{sakai2008} detected various carbon-chain molecules toward IRAS\,04368+2557 in the low-mass star-forming region L1527 in Taurus.
 The derived rotational temperature from the C$_{4}$H$_{2}$ lines is $12.3\pm0.8$ K, which is higher than excitation temperatures of carbon-chain species in the starless core TMC-1 ($\approx 4-8$ K).
 They proposed that evaporation of CH$_{4}$ from ice mantles could be the trigger of formation of carbon-chain molecules in the lukewarm envelopes around low-mass protostars, and named such a carbon-chain formation mechanism ``Warm Carbon-Chain Chemistry (WCCC)''.
 A second WCCC source, IRAS\,15398-3359 in the Lupus star-forming region, was discovered soon after \citep{sakai2009}.
-This suggested that the WCCC mechanism may be a common feature around low-mass protostars.
+This suggested that the WCCC mechanism may be a common feature around low-mass protostars, and WCCC has been widely accepted in the astrochemical field.

-Later studies using chemical simulations confirmed the formation mechanism of carbon-chain molecules starting from CH$_{4}$ around temperatures of 25--30 K \citep{hassel2008}.
-The CH$_{4}$ molecules react with C$^{+}$ in the gas phase to produce C$_{2}$H$_{3} ^{+}$.
-The C$_{2}$H$_{2} ^{+}$.
-Then, electron recombination reactions of C$_{2}$H$_{3} ^{+}$ produce C$_{2}$H$_{2}$.
-Regarding WCCC, the review article by \cite{sakai2013} summarized related studies in detail.
+Later studies using chemical simulations support the formation mechanism of carbon-chain molecules starting from CH$_4$ around temperatures of 25--30 K \citep{hassel2008}.
+The CH$_4$ molecules react with C$^+$ in the gas phase to produce C$_2$H$_3 ^+$.
+The C$_2$H$_2 ^+$.
+Then, electron recombination reactions of C$_2$H$_3 ^+$ produce C$_2$H$_2$.
+Regarding WCCC, the review article by \citet{sakai2013} summarized related studies in detail.
 We thus avoid duplication here.